larsbaunwall/Beolyd5/README.md

 ### The hardware

 Currently, I am exploring how the rotary dial works over USB, trying to reverse engineer the protocol.

+Code for the Rotary controller (which is a USB HID device) can be found in `src/dotnet` and `src/rust`.

 This work is greatly inspired and informed by [@toresby](https://github.com/toresbe)'s work on [neomaster](https://github.com/toresbe/neomaster).